-CABG is performed to treat coronary heart disease.
+CABG is performed to treat coronary heart disease by our Heart Doctor in Fairfax.
 An incision is made in the center of the chest, the rib cage and chest bone are pulled open to access the heart.
 The heart is put on bypass.

 Next, healthy vessels are taken from the hands or legs.
 One end of the vessel is connected onto the coronary artery right below the blockage, while the other end is connected onto a small opening in the aorta.
 This process is repeated as many times as required.
 Once the grafting is complete, your heart is restarted, chest closed-up and the incision stitched.

 CABG may be carried out off-bypass.
 Minimally-invasive surgery can also be performed through incisions on the side of the chest.

 In the event your heart is too diseased, damaged or weak and poses a threat to your life, the doctor may recommend a heart transplant.

 Here, you are sedated, a long incision is made on your chest, the breast bone and rib cage are opened, your heart is stopped and you’re put on bypass.
 The doctor will cut out the damaged heart and replace it with the donor’s heart.
 All the arteries and veins are re-attached.

 The Heart Doctor Tysons in Corner shocks the heart to start pumping and checks for leaks.
 Any devices that need to be implanted will be.
 Then, he/she will take you off bypass, pull the rib cage and chest bone back in place, and close you up.